Board of Supervisors

 A motion was made by Supervisor Parlin, seconded by Supervisor Ferrero to

-Adopt Resolution 148-2025 entitled Resolution Establishing Fees for Film
+Adopt Resolution 148-2025 entitled Resolution Establishing Fees for Film Permits

-Permits in the County of El Dorado.
+in the County of El Dorado.

-Supervisor Parlin requests the record reflect that she supports this item
+Supervisor Parlin requests the record reflect that she supports this item because

-purposes and closer collaboration with county departments.
+closer collaboration with county departments.

 5 - Laine, Parlin, Turnboo, Ferrero and Veerkamp